appsody/stacks/incubator/python-flask/README.md

 ## Templates

 Templates are used to create your local project and start your development.
-When initializing your project you will be provided with the simplest Node.js Express application you can write.

-This template only has a simple `__init__.py` file which implements the `/hello` endpoint and returns "Hello from Appsody!".
+When initializing your project you will be provided with simple python flask application, implemented as a single `__init__.py` file which provides a `/hello` endpoint, which returns "Hello from Appsody!".
+You can then modify this to build out the endpoints required for your application.

 ## Getting Started

-1. Create a new folder in your local directory and initialize it using the Appsody CLI, e.g.:
+1. Create a new directory in your local directory and initialize it using the Appsody CLI, e.g.:

     ```bash
     mkdir my-project